hoelzer-lab/hypro/howto_conda_package.md

 git checkout <packagename>_recipe
 git add <package_name>
-git commit -m 'Meaningful message' git push
+git commit -m 'Meaningful message' git push origin <packagename>_recipe
 ```
-You may always check the differences and the your active branch using ``git status``.
+You may always check the differences and your active branch using ``git status`` or ``git branch``.

 9. You are almost there!
 Now its time to request merging.
   - Go to your branch on the github webpage.
 There should be something written like "branch is X commits ahead of bioconda-recipes:master".
 On the right-hand side, click on ``Pull request``.
   - When the request is successful, bioconda will automatically build your package from your recipe and makes it available over the bioconda channel.
   - To reach a successful pull request, you need to pass the bioconda test bot and at least one verified manual review by another bioconda user.
   **Bioconda test bot**:
-  It will before three tests: linting, test-linux and test-macos.
+  It will perform three tests: linting, test-linux and test-macos.
 Most likely, those tests will fail the first time to try.
 If you are lucky, the manual review by another user may help you passing those tests.
   However, if you want to test your package locally, consider the [local testings](https://bioconda.github.io/contributor/building-locally.html#using-the-bootstrap-method) of bioconda.
   Those steps might become rather tricky and to the point as I write this protocol, HyPro did not pass the test-linux step.
 I suggest to get help from experienced bioconda reviewers, maybe the person that checked your recipe if the testing does not give sufficient info about the problem.

 ## Packaging in Practice: An Example